Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgRevokePermissionResponse"></a>

 ### MsgRevokePermissionResponse
+Deprecated: do not use

 MsgRevokePermissionResponse is the Msg/RevokePermission response type.

-Note: deprecated